 Appreciation in Practice

-The problem about appreciation
+The problem with appreciation

 Some solutions